eightchip/linker_f/Link_Navigator_Manual.md

 - Launch from global menu (3-dot menu) on Link Management Screen / Task Management Screen
 - Quickly navigate to desired items with heading list (table of contents) and keyword search
 - "Export HTML / Print" button displays content in browser, allowing direct printing or PDF saving
-- Clicking "View Screenshot" links in the manual displays images placed in the `assets/help/` folder in a popup (please place image files as needed for your purposes)
-- Clicking "View Video" links plays MP4 files placed in `assets/help/videos/` within the app (warning is displayed if file does not exist).

 ## Notification Function

 ### Notification Settings